 - Any individual who has tested positive for COVID-19, who has been referred for testing or who is awaiting test results, may not come to work on campus for any reason until approved to do so by Employee Occupational Health or Campus Health.

 - While in a University facility, all individuals must wear a University-approved face mask when in the presence of others and in public settings where physical distancing measures are difficult to maintain (e.g., conference rooms and common work spaces).
 Acceptable face mask options will be available at the UNC Environment Health & Safety website.

 - These masks will be distributed to ‘distribution coordinators’ for each school, department, and/or center and these individuals are responsible for distribution to research personnel.
-Further details about mask distribution will be forthcoming.

 - UNC’s Department of Environment, Health and Safety will provide instructions on how to properly care for and store masks.